These Sourdough Discard Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.

 They make a delicious breakfast treat or pair beautifully with your favorite tea.

-- These scones are a great way to use up sourdough discard.
+- These Sourdough Blueberry Scones are a great way to use up sourdough discard.

 - You can use any type of sourdough discard; freshly fed or runny acidic hungry discard.

-- They are also easy to customize by changeing the added fruit or herbs.
+- They are also easy to customize by changing the added fruit or herbs.

 Blueberries: Fresh or frozen blueberries can be used interchangeably in this recipe.
 If using frozen blueberries, do not thaw them before adding them to the scone dough.